kris927b/kris927b/README.md

 ### Hi there 👋

 My name is Kristian.
-I am a master student studying Computer Science at the IT University of Copenhagen (itu.dk) with a data science specialization.

-I am working as a Research Assistant working with Natural Language processing 👨‍💻
+I am a Data Scientist working at Crediwire. 👨‍💻

 #### Languages